nounsDAO/nouns-monorepo/packages/nouns-subgraph/README.md

 # @nouns/subgraph

-A subgraph that indexes nouns events.
+A subgraph that indexes punks events.

 ## Quickstart